WakeTechBrandon/tech-portfolio/website/blog/2023-5-11-Overwatch-2-New-Lead-Developer.md

 #### Kiriko

 ##### Suzu
-- No longer applies a incorporeal effect.
+- No longer applies an incorporeal effect.
 - Cooldown is reduced to 7s (was 15s).

 ##### Swift Step